a10networks/a10networks.github.io/main-repositories/a10-gui-framework.md

 ###  A10Root

-A10Root is the place to accept initial configurations defined in a JS file and sent into Redux, and component context so that every descendent can access the global variables.
+A10Root is the place to accept initial configurations defined in a JS file and to send into Redux.
+A10Root is also the place to have a component context so that every descendent can access the global variables.

 #### Use Case